 This region is expected to produce a 44 percent increase in visitors to the U.S. by 2019.
-Below are target markets for the Wyoming Office of Tourism in the Asia region.
+Below are target markets for the Wyoming Office of Tourism in the Asia-Pacific region.

-Wyoming has had representation in the Japan market since 1989 through Fieldstar International.
+Wyoming had representation in the Japan market since 1989 through Fieldstar International, new in 2018, we have representation throguh Aries Marketing Soultion.
 This market is considered a Mature Market due to the strong relationship already established.
-The majority of Japanese travelers tend to be Foreign Independent Travelers (F.I.T.) or Fly Drive travelers.
+The majority of Japanese travelers tend to be Free Independent Travelers (FIT) or fly-drive travelers.
 While the Japan market has historically been a strong market to the U.S., current trends are showing a slow decrease to leveling out of visitation by 2020.
 While trends indicate less travelers to the U.S., Wyoming will continue to build on the market through new promotions of winter tours and new destination itineraries.
-These programs will be promoted through Sales Missions, FAMS and travel trade shows.
+These programs will be promoted through sales missions (domestic and international), FAMs, and travel trade shows.

-WOT will continue to develop the Chinese market by focusing on marketing to the most appropriate travelers.
-Outreach will include in-language guides and website, creation of product inventory for tour operators to use, Sales Missions, travel trade shows and consideration of future representation.
+Our office will continue to develop the Chinese market by focusing on marketing to the most appropriate travelers.
+Outreach will include in-language guides and website, creation of product inventory for tour operators to use, sales missions, travel trade shows, FAMs, and consideration of future in-market representation.

 Taiwan is another country which Wyoming considers as a Growth Market.
-WOT actively participates in ITF, which is the most popular travel fair in the Asia-Pacific region hosted by the Taiwan Visitors Association.
-During this trade show and throughout the year, WOT has minor representation with an in-market representative in Taipei.
-WOT also conducts Familiarization Tours with major tour operators interested in selling the Wyoming Product to Taiwanese.
+We actively participate in ITF, which is the most popular travel fair in the Asia-Pacific region hosted by the Taiwan Visitors Association.
+During this trade show and throughout the year, our office has minor representation with an in-market representative in Taipei.
+We also conduct FAMs with major tour operators interested in selling the Wyoming product.

 The South Korean market is considered a Potential Market for Wyoming and is being monitored due to their projected number of visitors to the U.S., their economy and interest levels, and various opportunities to market at travel trade shows.
-South Korea maintained its rank in 2014 as the seventh-largest overseas inbound traveler market to the U.S. with 1.5 million visitors.
-This number is projected to grow in the next few years.
-WOT currently reaches this market through trades shows such as, Go West Summit, IPW, with Familiarization Tours and through the Brand USA consumer website.
+South Korea improved its rank in 2015 as the eighth-largest overseas inbound traveler market to the U.S. with 1.8 million visitors.
+This number is projected to grow by 39 percent in the next few years.
+We currently reach this market through trades shows, sales missions (domestic and international), FAMs, and through the Brand USA consumer website.

 India is also considered a Potential Market for Wyoming.
 This classification is due to the expected growth in travel to the U.S. through 2020 as well as their high travel spending.
-In 2014, the average Indian visitors to the U.S. spent $6,430, ranking them the 5th highest spenders of all in-bound travelers.
+In 2015, the average Indian visitors to the U.S. spent $5,645, ranking them the 5th highest spenders of all in-bound travelers.
 The majority of outreach in this country is through the internet and travel trade show marketing.
 Further marketing will remain at a reduced level through travel trade shows in country and through the travel trade industry.
-WOT will continue to follow India’s travel trends to determine if further marketing is necessary.
+Our office will continue to follow India’s travel trends to determine if further marketing is necessary.